mabevtech/keycloak-poc/README.md

 And wait.
 At some point you'll be prompted to type a password to clone repositories from [AMBEV-SA/Plataforma-comum](https://AMBEV-SA@dev.azure.com/AMBEV-SA/Plataforma-comum/).
 You can get one in any repository like [this one](https://dev.azure.com/AMBEV-SA/Plataforma-comum/_git/keycloak-themes) by clicking *Clone* > *Generate Git Credentials* > Copy password.

-After completion the browser should open with a running application.
+After finishing the browser should open with a running application.
 If not, open manually http://localhost:8080.

 ## Tweaking

-The client application can be tweaked on the fly by changing files under `./client/src`.
-Keycloak's login theme can also be updated on the fly by changing files in `./libs/keycloak-themes/theme/ambevtech-b2c`.
-To update Keycloak configuration (User/Client/Roles/etc) it is necessary to login to Keycloak's admin console, check the `.env` file for Keycloak port and admin credentials.
+The client application can be tweaked on the fly by changing files in the `client/src/` directory.
+This is possible due to the container been run with a volume mounted to that directory.

+Keycloak's login theme can also be updated on the fly by changing files in `libs/keycloak-themes/theme/ambevtech-b2c/`.
+This is possible due to starting Keycloak in development mode.
+See *Starting Keycloak* section [here](https://www.keycloak.org/server/configuration) for more details.

+Changes to the `resoure-server` or `client-backend` code need to be recompiled in a new image.
+You can do so by killing the respective container and running the respective build command in the `build-images.sh` script, and then starting the service again `docker-compose up <service>`.
+Alternatively, it is possible to kill the running service and debug it your IDE.
+Don't forget to run with the correct port and the needed environment variables set if you choose this route.
+Check the `.env` file for required variables and credentials.

+The Keycloak stuff (User, Roles, Realm, etc) can be updated in the admin console.
+Check the `.env` file for the Keycloak port and the admin credentials.
+It is also possible to update the environment variables and setup Keycloak again, see *Changing default flow* section.

 # Components